 - Having to Submit an Accounting.
 If the beneficiaries of the estate don’t trust your handling of the estate, you would have to submit a judicial accounting, which is a summary of the assets and expenses of the estate.

 - Dealing with Creditors.
 Having to deal with creditors is an additional cost of letters testamentary.
-The most notorious creditor is Medicaid, that can ask for tens or sometimes even hundreds of thousands of dollars, sometimes even in excess of the value of the estate.
+The most notorious creditor is Medicaid, which can ask for tens or sometimes even hundreds of thousands of dollars, sometimes even in excess of the value of the estate.
 Business partners and spouses are other examples of creditors.
 Negotiating and settling with Medicaid or other creditors is an additional cost.

 - Closing out the estate.
 Most estates are simple to close with simple forms, but where you have beneficiaries who don’t trust the executor, you would need to close out the estate though a judicial process, and that takes more time and costs more in attorney’s fees.

 This article is meant to give you a bird’s eye view of the factors involved.
 If you would like to get an estimate of how much does a letter of testamentary cost in your particular case, you can give us a call and we will be happy to provide you with an estimate.
 We at the Law Offices of Albert Goodwin are here for you.
 We have offices in New York, NY, Brooklyn, NY and Queens, NY.
 You can call us at 718-509-9774 or send us an email at email@example.com.